Pressure Cooker / Instant Pot Coconut Rice

 Instant Pot Coconut Rice is a creamy, slightly sweet side dish.
-With a 3-minute cook time, you can have this pressure cooker jasmine rice recipe on your table in under 20 minutes.
+With a 3-minute cook time at high pressure, you can have this pressure cooker jasmine rice recipe on your table in under 20 minutes.

 Adding coconut milk to Instant Pot white rice transforms the dish into a tropical delight.
 This coconut rice is a perfect pairing with your favorite Thai, Chinese, or Hawaiian dishes.
 It’s also delicious on its own!

-How to Make Quick Coconut Rice in an Instant Pot
+How to Make Coconut Rice in an Instant Pot

 I especially love this dish because it’s a quick and easy dump-and-go recipe.
 Unlike making rice on the stovetop, there’s no babysitting or worrying about a messy spill of coconut milk.

-With an Instant Pot / pressure cooker, all you need to do is add Jasmine rice, unsweetened coconut milk, water, and a bit of sugar and salt for flavoring to the pressure cooking pot.
-Seal the lid, set the cook time, and walk away.
+With an Instant Pot / pressure cooker, all you need to do is add the jasmine rice, unsweetened coconut milk, water, and a bit of sugar and salt to the pressure cooking pot.
+Seal the lid, set the cook time for three minutes, and walk away.
+When the cook time ends, let the pressure release naturally for seven minutes.
+Then remoe the lid, fluff the rice, and enjoy!

 🛑 Note: While some electric pressure cookers have a “Rice” button, I don’t recommend using it for this recipe.
 Coconut milk may affect how the pressure cooker comes to pressure.

 I usually make this coconut rice recipe in my 6-quart Instant Pot Duo.
-However, it will work in any 3-quart or 6-quart with no change to the recipe, including the Duo Evo Plus.
+However, it will work in any 3-quart or 6-quart with no change to the recipe, including the Instant Pot Pro.

-If you’re using an electric pressure cooker 8-quarts or larger and you’re worried about the Burn warning, you can either double the recipe or use the pot in pot method to make a single batch.
+If you’re using an 8-quart or larger pressure cooker, and you’re worried about the Burn warning, you can either double the recipe or use the pot in pot method to make a single batch.

 For this Instant Pot recipe, you want to use full-fat coconut milk for the best results.
 (There is a lot of variety when it comes to canned coconut milk.
 Some brands are much thinner than others, for example.)